NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 where $c_m = 1$ if $m=0$ and $c_m=2$ otherwise, $L$ is the length of the line source.

-As a demonstration of Method 3 and to compare with Method 2, a similar 2d LED-like periodic structure with a 1d light-emitting layer is used (the geometric parameters are slightly different).
+As a demonstration of Method 3 and to compare with Method 2, a similar 2d LED-like periodic structure with a 1d light-emitting layer is used.
+(The geometric parameters are slightly different than the first example comparing Method 1 and 2 in order to produce a different flux spectrum.)
 As before, results for the radiated flux of the textured surface are normalized using the flat surface so that the two methods can be directly compared without any additional post processing.

 The simulation script is in [examples/stochastic_emitter_line.py](https://github.com/NanoComp/meep/blob/master/python/examples/stochastic_emitter_line.py).